-15 types of Pony Club mother you'll recognise - Horse & Hound
+15 types of Pony Club parent you’re sure to recognise - Horse & Hound

-With Pony Club camps across the country in full swing, take a look at these 15 types of Pony Club mother that you may well recognise...
+With Pony Club camps across the country in full swing, take a look at these 15 types of Pony Club parents that you may well recognise...

 1. The pushy parent

-This is the stereotypical competitive mother who enthusiastically signs her child up for every rally, team and event on the agenda.
-Her child competes every weekend and you can’t help but think that they’d be happier jumping a slightly smaller class… You also have a suspicion that this mum is more excited and enthusiastic than her child at all times.
+This is the stereotypical competitive mother (or father) who enthusiastically signs her (or his) child up for every rally, team and event on the agenda.
+Said child competes every weekend and you can’t help but think that they’d be happier jumping a slightly smaller class… You also have a suspicion that this parent is more excited and enthusiastic than their child at all times.

 2. The DC

-This mum is the branch’s ‘top dog’.
-She is a bit of a celebrity in the area and we can’t help but try to befriend her, and her child.
-She is extremely organised, knows your event schedule better than you do and is always suggesting that you should join the committee.
+This parent is the branch’s ‘top dog’.
+A bit of a celebrity in the area, we can’t help but try to befriend this person, and their child.
+They are extremely organised, know your event schedule better than you do and is always suggesting that you should join the committee.

 3. The flashy mum

-We all know the flashy mum… she boasts all the latest gear, has the nicest lorry and owns a top competition pony, complete with diamante encrusted tack.
+We all know the flashy mum… she boasts all the latest gear, has the nicest lorry and owns a top competition pony, complete with diamanté encrusted tack.
 This is the mum who still manages to look effortlessly glamorous whilst mucking out 10 stables and you can’t help but be a little jealous.

 4. The proud parent

-This is the mum who hangs every ‘clear round’ rosette on the mantle piece and proudly shows you the videos of her daughter’s dressage tests from the weekend.
+This is the one who hangs every ‘clear round’ rosette on the mantle piece and proudly shows you the videos of their offspring’s dressage tests from the weekend.
 All of them.
-She buys a photo from every competition and her home is filled with framed photographs.
+They buys a photo from every competition and the family home is filled with framed photographs.

 5. The gossip

-This nosey mum knows everything.
+This nosey parker knows everything.
 Think ‘Gossip girl’ meets Pony Club.
-She knows all the scandal and drama within your branch — or one fifty miles away.
+They know all the scandal and drama within your branch — and one 50 miles away too.
 She even knows how much your friend’s neighbour purchased their new pony for.
-She is somewhat opinionated and is more than happy to share her news over a cup of tea.
+This one is more than happy to share their opinion over a cup of tea or something stronger.

 6. The mumsy mum